Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Jed Davis over 1 year ago
+Jed Davis almost 2 years ago

 I fully support this agenda item and encourage the Board to implement the suggestions proffered in the letter submitted by the MCA.
 It is high time that our County, the BOS, and the MCD listen to the stakeholders' input, experiences, and suggestions.
 For too long the stakeholders who have been engaged with the county to become legal, compliant operators have been ignored and treated with the stigma of being law breakers and rule benders who are trying to get one over on the county.
 This perception needs to change as the people who have been involved with the county for years now simply want to have legal, successful, and viable businesses.
 Anything that the County can do to assist the local cannabis industry and reduce the number of multiple hurdles we have faced is highly encouraged in order to save our county from a mass extinction event one of the main industries that our county has relied on for years.